Victoria Beckham: Books

 On 13 September 2001, Beckham released her first book, Learning to Fly.
 The title was taken from a line in a song from the musical Fame, which Beckham had enjoyed as a child.
 The verse that inspired the title was: "I'm gonna live forever, I'm gonna learn how to fly".
 The autobiography documents her childhood, time during the Spice Girls, her marriage and family life, as well as her career at the time.
-She describes her eating disorder associated with the need to be slim.

 Learning to Fly became the third best-selling non-fiction title of 2001 and the total UK sales stand at more than 500,000 copies.
 When the book was first released, it went to Number 1 in the book charts after four weeks of release, relegating Robbie Williams' book to second place.
 A high-profile guest appearance on Parkinson, watched by nine million people, helped to promote the book.
 Hello!, Daily Mail and The Mail on Sunday joined to buy the rights to preview and serialise the book before its publication.
 The figure paid was thought to be near £1 million.

 Beckham was quoted by a Spanish journalist in 2005 as saying: "I've never read a book in my life".
 She later explained this was a mistranslation from the original Spanish in which the interview was printed, saying she actually stated that she never had time to finish reading a book because she was always too busy looking after her children.

 Beckham's second book, a fashion advice guide titled That Extra Half an Inch: Hair, Heels and Everything in Between, was published on 27 October 2006.
 That Extra Half an Inch: Hair, Heels and Everything in Between includes tips from Beckham on fashion, style and beauty, and also contains photography by Mario Testino, Annie Leibovitz and Steven Meisel.
 The book became another best-seller, and has sold 400,000 copies in Britain alone since it was published in hardcover.
-The rights have since been sold to the United States, the Netherlands, Japan, Portugal, Lithuania, Russia, and most recently China.
+The rights have since been sold to the United States, the Netherlands, Japan, Portugal, Lithuania, Russia, and, most recently, China.